- Live Rates

-According to the latest data from Zillow, the median home value across the state of Oregon rose to around $346,000 as of April 2019.
-That was an increase of nearly 4.6% over the same month a year earlier.
-In Portland, the median home value is roughly $75,000 higher than the statewide median.
+According to the latest data from Zillow, the median home value across the state of Oregon rose to around $398,418 as of February 2021.
+That was an increase of 9.2% over the same month a year earlier.
+In Portland, the median home value is almost $100,000 higher than the statewide median.

 As a result, it’s important to enter the real estate market with a realistic sense of what you can get for the money.
 First-time buyers in Oregon can benefit from doing some price research, while paying particular attention to recent sales prices.

 The entire Pacific Northwest has suffered from a lack of housing inventory over the last couple of years.
 This is particularly noticeable in major cities like Seattle and Portland.
 It’s another important trend that all home buyers should know about.

 If you are buying your first home in Oregon in 2021, you could experience a high level of competition due to limited supply.
 First-time buyers should be well prepared, with pre-arranged financing and awareness of local market conditions.